lowRISC/opentitan/hw/ip/prim/doc/prim_packer.md

 `prim_packer` deasserts `ready_o` to indicate it cannot accept further data.
 `ready_o` is deasserted when `ready_i` is deasserted and there is insufficient internal storage available to store incoming data, as shown in cycle 6 above.

+At cycle 9 and 10, `mask_i` is used to only load 2 bits of data into the packer each cycle.
+This is to show how the packer allows misaligned writes (smaller than `InW`) to be packed together.

 At the end of the sequence, `flush_i` is asserted, and the remaining data is drained.
 In this case, `mask_o` isn't full to indicate only partial data is